Deguise/RandomChromosomeProject/README.md

 git clone https://github.com/Deguise/RandomChromosomeProject.git
 ```

-First, you must go to the directory containing the file `RandomSequence.pl` and then, apply a `chmod` to change the permissions of the file, to be able to run it after.
+You must go to the directory containing the file `RandomSequence.pl` and then, apply a `chmod` to change the permissions of the file, to be able to run it after.
 ```shell
 cd ~/randomChromosomeProject
 chmod 751 RandomSequence.pl